sdtsui/ricochet-backbone/README.md

 # ricochet-backbone

 Ricochet Robot is a board game invented by [Alex Randolph](http://en.wikipedia.org/wiki/Alex_Randolph), with art by [Franz Vohwinkel](http://en.wikipedia.org/wiki/Franz_Vohwinkel).
-It's is a fast paced multiplayer puzzle game.
+It's åa fast paced multiplayer puzzle game.
 Vie for points by solving a complex puzzle faster than your friends.
 Check out the [blog post](http://sdtsui.com/2015/04/06/ricochet-robots-ii/) on this project for more information about the game.
 Built with Backbone.js, jQuery, and HTML5 Canvas.
 Intended for local play.

 ## Play the Webapp!
 (click the image below)